gliddd4/Sideloading-Certificates/README.md

 # Sideloading Certificates
 Documentation on the most popular certificate providers along with a archive of enterprise certificates for people using the dns method.

+Note: The AI used to format the pricing pulled the pricing from provider websites without context on which benefits apply to which plans.
+I’ll manually correct any inaccuracies in the future.
+For now this is a work in progress and shouldnt be relied on.

 ### Providers
 [AppTesters](https://github.com/gliddd4/Sideloading-Certificates/blob/main/Certificate%20Providers/AppTesters.md)
 [AppleP12](https://github.com/gliddd4/Sideloading-Certificates/blob/main/Certificate%20Providers/AppleP12.md)